praveen-kumar-g-6695/bus-charging-scheduler/ARCHITECTURE.md

 anticipates, and worked code examples for the two things the system is meant to make trivial: **changing a weight** and **adding a rule**.

-> A longer, blow-by-blow design journal (every decision as it was made, rejected
-> alternatives, benchmark numbers) is kept separately in `ARCHITECTURE_private.md`.
-> This file is the clean, reviewer-facing summary.

 ---

 ## 1. The problem in one line